Montegut, Louisiana: Demographics

+Montegut first appeared as a census designated place the 1990 U.S. census.

 As of the 2020 United States census, there were 1,465 people, 594 households, and 443 families residing in the CDP.

 Education

 Terrebonne Parish School District operates public schools.
-Montegut Elementary School and Montegut Middle School is in the community.
+Montegut Elementary School and Montegut Middle School are in the community.

+École Pointe-au-Chien, a public school (non-district) in Pointe-aux-Chenes, has a Montegut postal address, though it is not in the Montegut CDP.
+It was the former Pointe-aux-Chenes Elementary School, a Terrebonne Parish public school which closed in 2021.

+The parish is in the service area of Fletcher Technical Community College.
+Additionally, a Delgado Community College document stated that Terrebonne Parish was in the college's service area.

 In popular culture

 The 2012 film Beasts of the Southern Wild was filmed in Montegut.
 Director Benh Zeitlin and his crew worked out of an abandoned gas station in town.
 They built the film's fictional settlement—the "Bathtub"—by hand with found artifacts and rusted-out equipment from the surrounding area.
 The film was nominated for four Academy Awards.

+Notable people

+Allen J. Ellender, a Senator from Louisiana from 1937 to 1972, and the President pro Tempore of the U.S. Senate from 1971 to 1972, was born here.